matan-h/H1-code/README.md

 * No redundant or duplicate code.
 * Comments should be useful and non-trivial.
 Without commented-out code.
 * limited hallucinations - the AI should not try to explain things it don't understand.
-* minimal documentation - it should create minimal explanation when needed.
+* minimal documentation (by default, see [documentation-level](#Documentation-level) section) - it should create minimal explanation when needed.
 * if really needed, and it won't break your code, changing names for clarity.
 * Follow the recommended syntax and conventions of the language.

 > Note: by its very nature, the Converter to H1 doesn't always result in valid code, so make sure you check the files after the convert with an IDE to see if there are errors.

+## Documentation-level
+you can use choose the documentation level use `-l <0-4>` or `--doc-level <0-4>`:
+-   0. No docstring or documentation for functions at all, but still try to explain in comments when absolutely needed.
+-   1. (the default) Very minimal documentation, ideally one line or less.
+-   2. Minimal documentation, brief overview in 2-3 sentences, focusing on key points.
+-   3. Moderate documentation, providing some explanations and key details, but avoiding unnecessary depth.
+-   4. Detailed documentation, including explanations, use cases, and examples.

 ## Backup Folders